hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/grafana-dashboards.md

 ### Docker

+To set up Grafana with docker you will need to have installed:

-You'll need to have docker with docker-compose support; you may need to install this separately.
-You can read up on how to do so [here.](https://docs.docker.com/compose/install/)
+- Docker with docker-compose support, you may need to install this seperately.
+Read [here.](https://docs.docker.com/compose/install/)
+- git E.g. through shell with `sudo apt-get install git`

 The following are command line instructions for Linux: